The best way to visit the Orsay Museum

 First, if you don’t want to lose time, buy your entrance ticket before you go to the museum.
-You can buy it on the Orsay Museum website.
+You can buy it on the Orsay Museum official website.
 For children under 18 it’s free and also for young adults under 26 from the European Union, for them, you don’t need to buy a ticket.

-To get to Orsay museum, you can go there by foot, or use the Metro, at Solferino on line 12 or RER C, Musée d’Orsay.
+To get to the Orsay Museum, you can go there by foot, or use the metro, at Solferino on line 12 or RER C, at the Musée d’Orsay station.

 Then, at the end of the galleries, do not take the stairs just yet, because you would miss out on one of the most wonderful views of the museum!
 Just turn left in front of the stairs, and take the corridor.
-Then look at the inside of the museum: you are behind the great Clock (picture below)!
+Then look at the inside of the museum: you are behind the Great Clock (picture below)!
 You can now enjoy the view over the museum’s statues.